 Veterans for Peace

-The Hudson Valley Chapter of Veterans For Peace was formed at the UUCRT and meets in our building.
-Newcomers are welcome however only local chapter members can vote at the Chapter meeting.
-Please submit your agenda items by email.
+The Hudson Valley Chapter 177 of Veterans For Peace was formed at the UUCRT and meets at 9 Vance Road, Rock Tavern, in the sanctuary.
+Veterans can join as members and non-veterans can join as associate members.
+Newcomers are welcome however only chapter 177 members can vote at the Chapter meeting.

 Veterans For Peace (VFP) is an international, not-for-profit organization made up of military veterans, military family members, and allies.
 It accepts veteran members from all branches of service and is dedicated to building a culture of peace, exposing the true costs of war, and healing the wounds of war.
 Networks include over 120 chapters across the United States and abroad.